Sydney Sadick

 Sydney Kamin Sadick (born February 2, 1994) is an American on-air fashion and entertainment commentator.
-She regularly contributes to news and entertainment programs across the United States.
-Shows include Hoda & Jenna, E!
+She regularly contributes to news and entertainment programs across the United States, including Hoda & Jenna, E!
 News, Inside Edition, NBC New York Live, Good Day New York, Good Day LA, Fox's Top 30, ABC's Good Morning Washington and ABC's The Jam Chicago.
-Upcoming scheduled appearances include E! and The Today Show with Hota Kotb and Jenna Bush Hager.
-She is a former editor at the Daily Front Row and is a contributing writer to Hamptons Magazine, and has a weekly column “Sadick Files.”
+She is a former editor at the Daily Front Row and is a contributing writer to Hamptons Magazine.

 Early life

 Sadick was born in New York City.
 She is the daughter of dermatologist Neil Sadick and Amy Kamin, former CEO of Endymed, Inc. She attended The Hewitt School from kindergarten through 12th grade.
-She earned her bachelor's degree in journalism from the George Washington University's School of Media and Public Affairs.
-She was a member of the AEPHI sorority.
+She earned her bachelor's degree in journalism from George Washington University, where she was a member of the AEPHI sorority.

 Career

-Sadick's career began when she was just a junior in high school, when she attended Harvard University's summer program.
-She took two college-level journalism courses and was required to start a blog.
-Her assignment quickly grew into a daily writing career with her fashion blog, Style Solutions.
-When returning to NYC she interviewed hundreds of celebrities and designers, her first being Rihanna.
+Sadick's career began as a high school student at Harvard University's summer program, where she was required to start a blog as a requirement for a journalism course.
+The blog developed into Style Solutions, a daily fashion blog.
+Upon returning to New York City, she began interviewing celebrities and designers, including Rihanna.

-The following summers during college Sadick had various high-profile internships including with Rachel Zoe, Inc. and O, The Oprah Magazine.
-Her next was an internship at the Daily Front Row in 2010 that led to an 8-year tenure at the company.
-She freelanced throughout college and became an editor upon graduation in 2016.
-She was responsible for writing thousands of articles both online and print, and has interviewed some of the most coveted designers and celebrities: Kim Kardashian, David Beckham, The Chainsmokers, Tom Brady, Sofia Vergara, Diane Von Furstenberg, Oscar de la Renta, Heidi Klum, Maria Sharapova, Carrie Underwood, Kylie Jenner, among many others.
-She has covered the Met Ball, New York Fashion Week, the CFDA Awards, and more high-profile industry and society events.
+While in college, Sadick held various internships including with Rachel Zoe, Inc. and O, The Oprah Magazine.
+Her next was an internship at the Daily Front Row in 2010, where she became an editor upon her graduation in 2016.
+She was responsible for writing articles both online and in print and has interviewed figures including Kim Kardashian, David Beckham, The Chainsmokers, Tom Brady, Sofia Vergara, Diane Von Furstenberg, Oscar de la Renta, Heidi Klum, Maria Sharapova, Carrie Underwood, and Kylie Jenner.
+She has covered the Met Ball, New York Fashion Week, and the CFDA Awards.